About

 A. 1.0 What is Input Director?

-Input Director is a Windows application that allows you to control multiple Windows systems with a single keyboard/mouse connected to one of the computers.
+Input Director is a Windows application that enables controlling multiple Windows systems with the keyboard/mouse attached to one of the computers.

 Return to top